CosmoLike/cocoa/README.md

         $(cocoapy38) cd ./cocoa/

 to clone the repository.

-:warning: **Warning** :warning: Cocoa developers should drop the shallow clone option `--depth 1`; they should also authenticate to GitHub via ssh keys and use the command instead.

-        $(cocoapy38) git clone git@github.com:CosmoLike/cocoa.git cocoa

-        $(cocoapy38) cd ./cocoa/

-:warning: **Warning** :warning: We have a limited monthly quota in bandwidth for Git LFS files, and therefore we ask users to use good judgment in the number of times they clone files from Cocoa's main repository.

 Cocoa is made aware of the chosen installation method of required packages via special environment keys located on the *Cocoa/set_installation_options* script, as shown below: